Instructions For Use

 While the device has been designed to protect the peri-wound skin from suture tension, excessive force applied for prolonged durations may lead to pressure injury.
 Pressure injury may involve damage to the epidermis, dermis, fat or underlying structures such as nerve, muscle or bone.
 Excessive moisture may also lead to maceration, shear injury and failure of adhesion.

-To order directly in the US or for product information, visit us at : Request A Purchase Estimate
+To order directly in the US or for product information, visit the Request A Purchase Estimate page or email firstname.lastname@example.org.

 How To Open a Sterile Package

-- Invert package over sterile field, allowing the two (2) HEMIGARD® strips to gently fall into sterile field.
+Remove the two HEMIGARD® Interlock pieces from the pouch in an aseptic environment using talc-free gloved hands.
+1. Peel open the package 2.
+Invert package over sterile field, allowing the two (2) HEMIGARD® Interlock pieces to gently fall into sterile field.
+3. Discard packaging

 Suggested Method of Wound Closure